Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Procedure

 Data collection procedure.
 As in the case of sample 1, participants were recruited using the Ariadna Nationwide Research Panel.
-In study 2, a control of respondents’ attention was used, analogous to study 1 (two attention tests placed in the middle and final part of the form, among the statements of the questionnaires validating the accuracy of the WSCS).
-The reported number of participants in sample 2 is for those who passed both attention tests.
+In study 2, a control of respondents’ attention was used, analogous to study 1 two attention checks placed in the middle and final part of the form, among the items of the questionnaires validating of the WSCS.
+The reported number of participants in sample 2 is for those who passed both attention checks.
 Data collected from participants who failed them (nine people) were treated as low quality and removed from the database.

 Results